-When the War ends, Washington returned to Mount Vernon and began cultivating his garden, riding throughout his acreage for hours and seeking the perfect fertilizer (even dredging mud from the Potomac.)
+When the War ended, Washington returned to Mount Vernon and began cultivating his garden, riding throughout his acreage for hours, and seeking the perfect fertilizer (even dredging mud from the Potomac).

 Thomas Jefferson, meanwhile, brought his giant mind to bear on the science of gardening, the botany.

 Jefferson also stole grains of rice from Italy in hopes that they would cultivate in the New World.
-His personal attempts failed but the grains he sent to Georgian farmers thrived.
-His negotiation of the Lousiana Purchase and commission of Lewis and Clark were meant to expand the nation’s arable land.
+His personal attempts failed, but the grains he sent to Georgian farmers thrived.
+His negotiation of the Louisiana Purchase and the commission of Lewis and Clark were meant to expand the nation’s arable land.

-The shortcoming of gardeners, and perhaps Wulf’s narrative, is they (we) see two types of people; those who love gardening and those who’ve never tried it.
-I’m not sure every gardening interaction meant as much as Wulf claims in Founding Gardeners, but nevermind.
-It mattered, the degree is secondary.
+The shortcoming of gardeners, and perhaps Wulf’s narrative, is that they (we) see two types of people: those who love gardening and those who’ve never tried it.
+I’m not sure every gardening interaction meant as much as Wulf claims in Founding Gardeners, but never mind.
+It mattered; the degree is secondary.

 There is no shortage of great books about those who found their best selves in nature.
-A few selected feasts, naturalist Gerald Durrell’s childhood adventures in the garden.
-Or Hermann Hesse’s love poems to nature, gathered in The Seasons of the Soul.
-For a wonderful book on the history and meaning of flowers pick up The Language of Flowers.
+A few selected feasts: naturalist Gerald Durrell’s childhood adventures in the garden and Hermann Hesse’s love poems to nature, gathered in The Seasons of the Soul.
+For a wonderful book on the history and meaning of flowers, pick up The Language of Flowers.